michaelhyatt/cribl-elastic-blog/README.md

 # Docker compose that runs Elastic stack and Cribl worker
 Docker compose that starts Elasticsearch and Kibana as well as Cribl Stream worker in `single` mode.

+## Credentials
+### Cribl
+admin:cribldemo
+### Elastic
+elastic:cribldemo

 ## To start Elasticsearch, Kibana and Cribl Stream
 ```bash